Armi Kuusela: Life after Miss Universe

-At the request of the Finnish government shortly after winning the Miss Universe Pageant, Kuusela attended the Olympics in Finland that year.
+At the request of the Finnish government shortly after winning the Miss Universe title, Kuusela attended the Summer Olympics held in Helsinki that year.
 While attending there, the Philippine trade delegation invited her to attend their first International Trade Exposition.
 On 22 February 1953, Kuusela embarked upon a world tour, again with her older sister as chaperone.
 She attended the Philippines Exposition and crowned Miss Philippines.
 While there, she met businessman, developer, and hotelier Virgilio Hilario at a dance in Baguio, a hill station 260 km north of Manila that served as the nation's summer capital.
 When Kuusela and her sister continued on their tour to Japan, Hilario followed to pursue her.
 After a whirlwind courtship, Kuusela chose to relinquish her crown shortly before her reign ended as Miss Universe, and married Hilario on 4 May 1953 in Tokyo.
 They honeymooned in Hawai‘i, then toured the United States and Europe, before settling in Manila.

-Kuusela and Hilario owned and operated Gilarmi Corporation, a real estate development company in Makati, which included their eponymous Gilarmi Hotel along Ayala Avenue, the first residential hotel in the Philippines.
+Kuusela and Hilario owned and operated Gilarmi Corporation, a real estate development company in Makati, which included their eponymous Gilarmi Hotel along Ayala Avenue, the first residential hotel in the Philippine which had also an sauna.
 Between 1955 and 1965, they had five children: Arne, Anna-Lisa, José (Jussi), Eva-Maria and Miguel (Mikko).
 Hilario died of a heart attack on 7 September 1975, and until 1979, Kuusela was chief executive officer of Gilarmi Corporation and Honorary Counsel of Finland in Manila.

 Kuusela was married a second time to American diplomat Albert N. Williams, a Senior Officer with the United States Department of State on 8 June 1978.
 Kuusela supported Williams in his subsequent appointment as American Consul General in Barcelona, Spain, where they resided from 1979 to 1983.
 Williams was recalled to Washington, D.C., where they underwent Turkish language training from 1983 to 1985, and then she supported him in his appointment as American Consul General in İzmir, Turkey, where they stayed from 1985 to 1989.
 Upon retirement in 1989, they settled in La Jolla, a community in San Diego, California.
 In 1996, Kuusela became a naturalised United States citizen.
 By then, she had traveled the world, lived in many countries, and spoke seven languages: Finnish, English, Swedish, German, Tagalog, Spanish, and Turkish.